Long's double-double leads Siena to 78-68 win over Rider (Jan 17, 2017) | FOX Sports

 Long’s double-double leads Siena to 78-68 win over Rider (Jan 17, 2017)

 LOUDONVILLE, N.Y.
-(AP) Lavon Long had a career-high 29 points, on 8-of-12 shooting, and grabbed a season-high 12 rebounds and Siena beat Rider 78-68 on Tuesday night for its fourth-consecutive win.
+(AP) Lavon Long had a career-high 29 points, on 8-of-12 shooting, and grabbed a season-high 12 rebounds and Siena beat Rider 78-68 on Tuesday night in a game marred by a fight near the end of the fourth quarter .

+After a foul was called on Norville Carey with 2:03 to play, a scuffle ensued culminating with a Rider’s Anthony Durham punching Siena’s Marquis Wright.
+The two players were ejected and technical fouls were called on Siena’s Khalil Richard and coach Jimmy Patsos.
+Rider coach Kevin Baggett and Stevie Jordan were also assigned technical fouls.

-Khalil Thomas had 20 points and nine rebounds, while Stevie Jordan scored 11 with 11 assists for Rider (11-8, 4-4), which has lost three in a row.
+Thomas had 20 points and nine rebounds, while Jordan scored 11 with 11 assists for the Broncs (11-8, 4-4), who have lost three in a row.

 Siena made 23 of 46 shots, including 10 of 19 (52.6 percent) from 3-point range, and 22 of 28 free throws.
 Rider shot 38.2 percent overall and hit 10 of 15 foul shots.